JohnRyland/GenericMake/README.md

 to execute a small amount of bootstrap code which will clone this repo (if it needs to) and then include the cloned Generic.mak file.
 This means that if you run `make purge` and then run `make` again, you will be on the latest version.
-The purge target will wipe away the clone and running make will fetch the latest copy.
+The purge target will wipe away the clone and running `make` will fetch the latest copy.

-An alternative way you can use this in your projects is to copy the file *Generic.mak* in to you project and rename it to Makefile.
+An alternative way you can use this in your projects is to copy the file *Generic.mak* in to you project and rename it to *Makefile*.
 This will fix the version of GenericMake used by the project until it is manually updated by copying a new version over the top.
 You may also need to copy over some of the directories from here.